 A “thali” works really well when you want to just have a little bit of everything.
 Add to that a lovely hot lentil soup and some pakodas and that’s enough to make you forget where in the world you are.

-Comfort food when traveling has to be PIZZA!
+Comfort food when travelling has to be PIZZA!